-The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
+The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that your child/ward suffer any harm as a direct consequence of their participation in this study.
 NHS indemnity operates in respect of any clinical treatment which is provided.

-If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact Prof Katy Vincent on katy.vincent@wrh.ox.ac.uk or you may contact the University of Oxford Research Governance Ethics and Assurances (RGEA) office on 01865 (6)16480, or the director of RGEA, email rgea.complaints@admin.ox.ac.uk.
+If you wish to complain about any aspect of the way in which you or your child/ward have been approached or treated during the course of this study, you should contact Prof Katy Vincent on katy.vincent@wrh.ox.ac.uk or you may contact the University of Oxford Research Governance Ethics and Assurances (RGEA) office on 01865 (6)16480, or the director of RGEA, email rgea.complaints@admin.ox.ac.uk.